learn-co-curriculum/hs-flatiron-swag-store-day03/README.md

 **Step 3** - Set up your config.ru file.

-**Step 4** - Set up a config directory and an environment.rb file - don't forget your sql database connection!
-(Hint: It's totally okay to copy the environment.rb file from your Fwitter project.)
+**Step 4** - Set up a config directory and an environment.rb file - **don't forget your SQL database connection!** (Hint: It's totally okay to copy the environment.rb file from your Fwitter project.)

-**Step 5** - Set up your Gemfile with all of your gems - don't forget ActiveRecord and sqlite3 (totally okay to copy from Fwitter again!)
+**Step 5** - Set up your Gemfile with all of your gems - don't forget activerecord and sqlite3 (totally okay to copy from Fwitter again!)

 **Step 6** - Set up your Rakefile (copy that Fwitter!)